persalys/persalys/python/doc/developer_manual/validation/validation.rst

     - First page check the values :

       - design of experiment : design_2

-      - selected outputs : y0, fake_y0, y1
+      - selected outputs : y0, y1

-        - uncheck fake_y0

       - method : Functional chaos

     - Second page check the values :

       - degree : 2
       - compute Q2 : unchecked
       - sparse : checked

     - click on the Finish button

       - a window appears with a table of parameters, a progress bar and 2 buttons 'Run' and 'Stop'
       - click on the 'Run' button

     - check result window :